silverpond/silverpond-website/README.md

 `index.md` is for post content.
 All associated images are stored in the same folder.

+### Drafts
+Drafts for both articles and events can be created by adding a `draft: true` flag to the frontmatter of the post you wish to be in draft mode.
+While in draft mode the post can be viewed by navigating directly to the post url which is derived from the post folder path, eg: `/articles/2016-10-06-balancing-spark/`

+The post will not appear in post indexes or in google search results.

 ### Article front matter
+**draft:** `true | false`
+Whether the article is in draft mode.
+While in draft mode the article can be viewed by navigating directly to the article url which is derived from the article folder path, eg: `/articles/2016-10-06-balancing-spark/`, but will not appear in the article index or google search results.

 **featured:** `true | false`
 Whether article is displayed on the homepage and as a featured item on `/articles/` - only the first 2 featured items will display on the homepage and only the first featured item will display on `/articles/`.